haani-niyaz/devops-journal/content/_index.md

 {{< hint danger >}}
 **Work in Progress**
-Site is a big ball of work in progress.
+This site is a big ball of work in progress.
 {{< /hint >}}

 ## Why?